Исходный размер 1140x1600

 Each 5-minute meeting is a double transaction in which the sender and recipient exchange symbols (words, gestures in Telegram), creating a general idea of a potential friendship.

-Politeness strategies minimize FTAs (for example, rejecting a meeting as negative politeness: «Sorry, it didn’t work out») by increasing retention; the app encourages positive politeness.
+Politeness strategies minimize FTAs (for example, rejecting a meeting as negative politeness: «Sorry, it a&nbsp0; t work a&nbsp1;) a&nbsp2; increasing retention; the app encourages positive politeness.

-SIT enhances cohesion: users form an in-group (we are friendly Muscovites 18-35), comparing themselves with out—groups (singles), which motivates repeated matches.
+SIT enhances cohesion: users form a&nbsp3; in-group (a&nbsp4; are friendly Muscovites 18-35), comparing themselves with a&nbsp5; groups (singles), which motivates repeated matches.

 Every meeting is like a transaction of symbols (words/emojis in Telegram).